 Introduction

-Terraform Enterprise manages cloud infrastructure through the execution of complex configurations.
-These configurations can be susceptible to publicly disclosed security vulnerabilities known as Common Vulnerabilities and Exposures (CVEs).
+Terraform Enterprise manages cloud infrastructure by executing complex configurations.
+These configurations can be susceptible to publicly disclosed security vulnerabilities, known as Common Vulnerabilities and Exposures (CVEs).

-Upon discovering CVEs within Terraform Enterprise, administrators should begin an investigation to assess the potential impact, determine necessary remediation steps, and evaluate the overall risk to the infrastructure.
+When you discover a CVE in your Terraform Enterprise instance, you should begin an investigation to assess its potential impact, determine the necessary remediation steps, and evaluate the overall risk to your infrastructure.

 -